New tools for effortless policy creation and testing in Cerbos Hub

 3. Connect a PDP to your Playground

-The Playground PDP (PG PDP?) feature allows developers to establish a live connection between their development environment and the Hub Playground, eliminating the need to download files and reconfigure a Policy Decision Point (PDP) for each change.
+The Playground PDP feature allows developers to establish a live connection between their development environment and the Hub Playground, eliminating the need to download files and reconfigure a Policy Decision Point (PDP) for each change.
 This setup lets developers test authorization policies in real-time, significantly reducing the manual steps previously required for policy testing and iteration.

 Any changes you make in the playground are immediately reflected in your local PDP, providing a real-time feedback loop for integration testing.